-Collaborative Conferencing with MeetingPlace
+Collaborative Conferencing with Unified MeetingPlace

-The capacity of a given Cisco Unified MeetingPlace solution depends on the platform on which the Unified MeetingPlace Meeting Directors and Application server with Express Media Server (EMS) are installed.
-For example, with the Unified MeetingPlace Application server installed on a Cisco MCS 7845-I3 (or equivalent) server, voice conferencing can scale to 1,200 ports (G.711) in a single system or conferencing node.
-However, with the Unified MeetingPlace Application server installed on a Cisco MCS 7835-I3, voice conference can scale only to 400 ports (G.711) with the same configuration.
+Cisco Unified MeetingPlace solution is deployed on the virtual machine with specific supported configurations.
+The capacity of a given deployment depends on the resources (for example, vCPU and memory) allocated to the virtual machine on which the Unified MeetingPlace Meeting Directors and Application server with Express Media Server (EMS) are installed.
+For example, with the Unified MeetingPlace Application server installed on the virtual machine with 8 vCPUs, voice conferencing can scale to 1,200 ports (G.711) in a single system or conferencing node.
+However, with the Unified MeetingPlace Application server installed on the virtual machine with 4 vCPUs, voice conference can scale to only 500 ports (G.711) with the same configuration.

-Video usage characteristics such as bandwidth and resolution are an important aspect for the sizing of Express Media Server.
+Video usage characteristics such as bandwidth and resolution are an important aspect for sizing the Express Media Server.